ElCapitanHaddock/whiskersbot/README.md

 ## Damage Control 🔥
 * Messages with X :report: reactions are automatically deleted and archived in #report-log (with image retention)
 * Auto-mute reported users for a customizable number of seconds
-* Auto-moderate channels with the Perspective API, along customizable metrics such as NSFW
+* Auto-moderate channels alongside customizable metrics such as NSFW or toxicity
+* The intelligent automod learns through Google's PerspectiveAPI
-* Turn on lockdown mode to auto-kick or auto-ban raiders
+* Turn on one of two lockdown modes to auto-kick or auto-ban raiders
-* Enable autorole, and optionally require new members to input a password
+* Enable autorole, and optionally require newly created accounts to input a verification password (anti-alt)

 ## The Embassy (NEW!) 🌿
 * The embassy is a chat channel shared between two servers.